the-turing-way/the-turing-way/book/website/community-handbook/community-calls/community-calls-core-team.md

 These calls were retired in early 2024 due to changes in the governance structure of _The Turing Way_ project, and the needs of the project more broadly.

-1. **The boundaries of the "core" team were not well defined from the beginning**
+1. **The boundaries of the "core team" were not well defined from the beginning**

 These calls were initiated during a period of significant growth for _The Turing Way_ community and for the TPS team at the Turing, all of which were grouped under the category of "Core Team" of The Turing Way.
 While these two persona types (employee of the Alan Turing Institute and volunteer contributors to TTW) were broad, their needs and dynamics were different due to team and line management responsibilities.
 This lead to questions like: